Condor-Performance-Modeling/how-to/README.md

 ### Create your keys
 Your home directory is /nfshome/\<login id\>

 CD to your home and create your ssh keys.
+Use the default file name and path.

 ```
   aw01ut01: cd $HOME
   aw01ut01: ssh-keygen

-  Enter file in which to save the key (some/path):
+  Enter file in which to save the key (/nfshome/yourlogin/.ssh/id_rsa):
   Enter passphrase (empty for no passphrase): <your passphrase>
 ```